thinktecture/angular-workshop/README.md

 ```
 #### Use HttpClient

-In your AppModule, add HttpClientModule to the imports array
+In your `ApplicationConfig`, provide the HttpClientModule using the `provideHttpClient()` in the providers list.

-Add a constructor to TodoService and request an instance of HttpClient and use HTTP requests instead of returning synchronous data using the following URLs:
+Add a constructor to TodoService and request an instance of `HttpClient` and use HTTP requests instead of returning synchronous data using the following URLs.
+Remember you need to subscribe to the methods in the service to trigger the rest call.

 | Method | Action     | URL                                        |
 | ------ | ---------- | ------------------------------------------ |